 Planning a holiday from Singapore and want to bring your helper abroad?
-Check what visas FDWs need to travel with you.
+Check what visas your helper needs to travel with you.

-Disclaimer: while we’ve done our very best to provide accurate information on visa requirements for your helper, it’s always worth double-checking with the relevant embassies to ensure your documents are all in order – especially during these Covid times when things are changing daily!
+Disclaimer: While we’ve done our very best to provide accurate information on visa requirements for your helper, it’s always worth double-checking with the relevant embassies to ensure your documents are all in order – especially during these precarious post-pandemic times!

-Get ready for mind-blowing scenery (hello Niagara Falls and Rocky mountains!) when you alight in Canada!
+Get ready for mind-blowing scenery (hello, Niagara Falls and the Rocky Mountains!) when you alight in Canada!
 Opt for a 6-month visitor visa for C$100 (S$108).
 You’ll need your helpers to have their supporting documents ready when applying.
-Be sure to prep in advance as the processing time has been affected by Covid.
-The government of Canada strongly encourages to wait until you’re eligible to travel to Canada before submitting a visitor visa application given the current situation.
+Be sure to prep in advance.

 Did you know that Denmark is the happiest nation worldwide?
 That’s right!
 Head to this country – home to happy people and stunning design and architecture – and be prepared to be left in awe.
 With a processing time of 15 to 45 days, all you have to do is book an appointment online to submit your helper’s visa application to the Embassy of Denmark’s Joint Visa Application Centre in person, with a fee of DKK 598 (S$125).
 You’ve got to love the Danish for keeping it simple!